 The Artist’s Palette

 The Artist’s Palette is a quick-service cafe that offers a variety of sandwiches and salads.
-The counter service location serves breakfast, lunch, and dinner and is open daily from 7:00 a.m. until 11:00 p.m.
+This counter service location serves breakfast, lunch, and dinner and is open daily from 7:00 a.m. until 11:00 p.m.

 Additionally, you’ll find various grocery items at the resort’s counter service.
 At most resorts, these items are located at the gift shop.
 However, Saratoga Springs gift shop sits in an ample, open space adjacent to the counter service.

-Most guests staying at the resort will likely bring their own groceries or have groceries delivered.
+Most guests staying at the resort will bring their own groceries or have groceries delivered.
 But if the need for something arises, you should be able to find the bare necessities here.

 The Paddock Grill

 The Paddock Grill is located at The Paddock Pool.
 This quick service dining location serves breakfast, lunch, and dinner.
 I will be the first to admit that it’s unusual to see a pool quick service with a breakfast menu.